-Here are examples of preparing mushrooms and fiddleheads using the silica gel.
+Here are examples of preparing mushrooms and fiddleheads using silica gel.

-Next I placed the organics into the silica gel, leaving space in-between each item.
+Next I place the organics into the silica gel, leaving space in-between each item.

-I continued to sprinkle the silica gel, creating multiple layers.
-Once all of the organics were covered, I placed the lid onto the container.
+I continue to sprinkle the silica gel, creating multiple layers.
+Once all of the organics were covered, I place the lid onto the container.

-I placed my container under my bed and let it sit for the recommend amount.
-Well, actually, I totally forgot about the fiddleheads for a week or so.
-I don’t think there was any time that was listed on the silica chart on how long fiddleheads take to dry.
-I figured extra time wouldn’t hurt.
+I place my container under my bed and let it sit for the recommended amount.
+Well, actually, I tend to forget about them for a week or so.
+I don’t think there is any time listed on the silica chart on how long fiddleheads take to dry.
+I figure extra time couldn’t hurt.

-Once the organics had done their time, I sifted through the silica gel to find all the dried mushrooms and fiddleheads.
+Once the organics have had their time, I sift through the silica gel to find all the dried mushrooms and fiddleheads.
 The silica gel is very fine.
-It was a challenge to get all the gel off the tiny mushrooms.
-I gently blew on the mushrooms and fiddleheads to try to remove gel.
+It can be a challenge to get all the gel off the tiny mushrooms.
+I gently blow on the mushrooms and fiddleheads to try to remove the silica gel.
 I had no noticeable side effects from the gel still being in the crevices when I poured the resin.